ColaBlack/tea_ai_backend/README_en.md

 - Data access layer development is done using MyBatis and MyBatis Plus.
 - To prepare for a possible surge in user numbers in the future, Spring-Session-Data-Redis is used to implement distributed login (this solution is chosen due to its low invasiveness).
 - To save on development costs, Apache Commons Lang3, and Lombok are used to improve development efficiency.
-- Hutool is used to To store user-uploaded avatars, question banks, and judging result display images, among other information.
+- Hu-tool is used to To store user-uploaded avatars, question banks, and judging result display images, among other information.
 - By default, the GLM-4-Flash large model is used to provide AI support.
 - Since AI calls are slow, RX Java is used for reactive programming to optimize the user experience of waiting for AI responses on the frontend.
 - To speed up problem judging and save on tokens, Caffeine is used to locally cache the judging results of options.